Last Updated on September 29, 2024 by Bonnie

 Lincoln City, IN – 3 nights

-For our visit to the two sites in southern Indiana, we camped at Lincoln State Park in Lincoln City.
+For our visit to the two national park sites in southern Indiana, we camped at Lincoln State Park in Lincoln City.
 Other than some very uneven campsites and oddly placed water hookups, it is a nice campground.
 We would have preferred a place with sewer hookups, but options were extremely limited in this area.
 Despite having to drive about 30 minutes to Walmart to get a longer water hose, we enjoyed our stay, especially its proximity to the Lincoln Boyhood National Memorial.

 From the state park, it’s an easy one-mile hike to the national memorial across the street.
 We spent the morning touring the visitor center, the historical farm and hiking a few trails.
 About half a day is enough for the Lincoln Boyhood NM.

 George Rogers Clark National Historical Park is located in Vincennes, which is a little more than an hour’s drive from Lincoln City.
-The site sits on the Wabash River and includes a small visitor center, a towering memorial with an exhibit inside and a good size park.
+The site sits on the Wabash River and includes a small visitor center, a towering memorial with an exhibit inside and a good-sized park.
 You’ll need an hour or two to watch the introductory film, tour the memorial and enjoy the park.

 If you have more time in Vincennes, I’d suggest you check out Grouseland, the home of President William Henry Harrison.